What is the Prison Rape Elimination Act?

 The Prison Rape Elimination Act (PREA) is a federal law that was enacted by Congress in 2003 to support the detection, prevention and elimination of sexual abuse and sexual harassment in prisons, jails, juvenile facilities, community facilities, and lock up facilities.

 The National Standards on Juvenile Facilities seek to ensure that agencies comply with preventing, detecting, and eliminating sexual abuse within their facilities.
+This is done through monitoring and audits.
+Audit reports and schedules can be found on our PREA Reports page.

 Policy of DYS